Centinel AnalyticaCentinel Analytica

 Redirect

 The validator can't decide from request data alone, so it returns an interstitial challenge.
-Your backend serves the interstitial with HTTP 200; the browser runs the challenge and the next request continues.
+Serve response_html with the returned status_code, which is 403 by default.
+The browser runs the challenge and the next request continues.
+The dashboard labels this decision Challenged.

 Visitors